George Meyer: Early career

 Meyer moved to Boulder, Colorado because he "just wanted to get as far from the New York environment as [he] could."
 There, he wrote a film script for Letterman; the project was dropped due to the success of Letterman's show, although several of its jokes were later used in The Simpsons when no other ideas could be found.
 He spent time "skiing, going to poetry readings, and trying to meet girls from the University of Colorado."
 He founded the humor zine Army Man; he wrote the eight-page first issue almost wholly by himself, publishing just 200 copies which he gave to his friends.
-Meyer had been disappointed by the decline of the National Lampoon and felt that there was no longer a magazine which has the sole purpose of being funny.
-By starting Army Man he "tried to make something that had no agenda other than to make you laugh."
+Meyer had been disappointed by the decline of National Lampoon and felt that there was no longer a magazine which has the sole purpose of being funny.
+With Army Man he "tried to make something that had no agenda other than to make you laugh."
 He claimed that "[he] didn't know what [he] was doing," and reprinted material without obtaining permission, including a review of Cannonball Run II.
 He added: "I like to think that Army Man was somewhere between a real publication and a very irresponsible, lawbreaking zine."
 Army Man gained a strong following and was listed on Rolling Stones "Hot List" in 1989.
 Meyer noted: "The only rule was that the stuff had to be funny and pretty short.
 To me, the quintessential Army Man joke was one of John Swartzwelder's: 'They can kill the Kennedys.
 Why can't they make a cup of coffee that tastes good?'
 It's a horrifying idea juxtaposed with something really banal-and yet there's a kind of logic to it.
 It's illuminating because it's kind of how Americans see things: Life's a big jumble, but somehow it leads to something I can consume.
 I love that."
 Meyer suspended publication with the third issue, after offers to take the magazine national made him fear that it would lose its best qualities.
 According to The Believer: "In comedy circles, [Army Man has] taken on almost mythological proportions."
 This was met with varying reactions from Meyer, who felt "embarrassed when people build it up as this monumental work of comedy.
 It was just a silly little escapade, never meant to be enshrined."